manoa-club-hunt/manoa-club-hunt.github.io/index.md

 ### Club Profile Page:

 The "View Profile" link for a club takes you to the club's profile page that displays information about the club.
-Clicking on any interest will take the user to the List Club page where clubs can be displayed according to their interest area.
+Clicking on an interest will take the user to the List Club page where the user can search for clubs by interest area.
 For example, here is [AAUW-UHM's Club Profile](http://manoa-club-hunt.meteorapp.com/#/clubPage/y36ZJB9b2TT5eMnNa).

 <img src="doc/M2Final-ClubProfile.png" alt="club profile page">